kcrary/istari/docs/typechecking.md

 - `C = C' : K i`

 The typechecker seeks to prove typecheckable propositions.
-In addition, the typechecker will attempt to discharge level constraints (`i <l= j`), and positivity requirements for inductive types (`positive (fn t .
-A)`).
+In addition, the typechecker will attempt to discharge level constraints (`i <l= j`), positivity requirements for inductive types (`positive (fn t .
+A)`), and totality requirements for partial types (`total A`).

 The algorithm proceeds as follows: